rosmo-robot/rosmo-robot.github.io/build.md

 Getting help
 ------------
-We have set up a `Discord channel where you can get help from our team as well as members of the community using Rosmo.
+We have set up a `[Discord channel](https://discord.gg/8E9g6neBx4) where you can get help from our team as well as members of the community using Rosmo & the Linorobot ROS2 software.

 Building the Rosmo RobotRobot